 He showed us what he was doing and how the equipment worked.
 I can’t imagine being able to do that on an ocean cruise.

-Most people who work on river cruise ships have multiple jobs, our cruise director team Suzy and Sonia would not only do the normal cruise director duties like hosting the welcome talk but they were also both brilliant singers who would sing for us in the evenings and would do things like making sure we all went on the right excursions.
+Our cruise director team Suzy and Sonia would not only do the normal cruise director duties like hosting the welcome talk, but they were also both brilliant singers who would sing for us in the evenings.
+They would do things like making sure we all went on the right excursions.

 They literally picked us up from the airport and would wave us goodbye as we went on the excursions and were both really friendly and lovely.